huangr/superres/README.md

-# 867_project
+# 6.867 Final Project: Probabilistic Image Super-Resolution

-We have attached a proposal for image super-resolution as follows, proceeding with the Tipping and Bishop method and hopefully expanding to a new method afterwards.
+We have attached a proposal for image super-resolution as follows, proceeding with the Tipping and Bishop method with implementation in Stan to explore the MCMC proposal mentioned in Tipping and Bishop.